 "No news," Jets owner Woody Johnson said, per Bob Glauber of Newsday.
 "Until both sides come together, there's no deal."

-Johnson added he doesn't think there will be friction between Fitzpatrick and his teammates if the quarterback does return, per Seth Walder of the New York Daily News.
+Johnson added he doesn't think there will be a rift between Fitzpatrick and his teammates if the quarterback does return, per Walder.

 When asked if it was imperative the team sign Fitzpatrick to a new contract, Johnson said, "No," per Darryl Slater of NJ Advance Media on April 14.